ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_kitchen_1.png?raw=true "Ansible refactoring")

 The next idea was not to reinvent the wheel & use production-ready solution, i.e. test kitchen / kitchen-ci & inspec.
-We decided to use it because we had enough expertise in the ruby world.
+We decided to use it because we had enough expertise in the Ruby world.
 We were creating VMs inside a VM.
 It was working more or less fine: 40 minutes for 10 roles.

 *You can read a bit more:* [Test me if you can.
 Do YML developers Dream of testing ansible?](test-ansible-roles-via-testkitchen-inside-hyperv-en.md).